xcat2/xcat-core/docs/source/advanced/security/security.rst

 Password Management
 -------------------

-XCAT is required to store passwords for various logons so that the application can login to the devices without having to prompt for a password.
+xCAT is required to store passwords for various logons so that the application can login to the devices without having to prompt for a password.
 The issue is how to securely store these passwords.

 Currently xCAT stores passwords in ``passwd`` table.
 You can store them as plaintext, you also can store them as MD5 ciphertext.